 - Minimum 1,000 words with excellent grammar and spelling

-- The article may not be overly promotional for your company or organization (remember, you will have an opportunity for a short bio with a link back to your site or social media profile)
+- The article may not be overly promotional.
+You will have an opportunity for a short bio with a link back to your site or social media profile.

 - Provide proper attribution of quotes, citations, and content referenced outside of the article

 - The article may not contain profanity, be offensive, or be overly critical of other organizations